Diamante-Smith/Active-Directory/README.md

 (insert pic 19:38)

-- Type in powershell ipconfig /all
+- Type in PowerShell ipconfig /all

 (insert pic 19:56)

-- Once that runs, on the DNS servers line you should see highlighted DC-1's private IP address
+- Upon execution, the line pertaining to the DNS servers should display the private IP address of DC-1 in a highlighted manner.

 - Now client 1 should be using DC-1 as the DNS server